flokoe/bash-hackers-wiki/docs/commands/builtin/mapfile.md

 pipe's subshell and within the scope of \"args\".
 Also note the unusual redirection.
-This is because the -a flag makes emerge interactive, asking the user for confirmation before continuing, and checking with isatty(3) to abort if stdin isn\'t pointed at a terminal.
+This is because the -a flag makes emerge interactive, asking the user for confirmation before continuing, and checking with isatty(3) to abort if stdin isn't pointed at a terminal.
 Since stdin of the entire command group is still coming from the pipe even though mapfile has read all available input, we just borrow FD 1 as it just so happens to be pointing where we want it.
 More on this over at greycat's